 This may seem confusing: why a low number for a high aperture?

 The answer is simple and mathematical but, first, you need to know the f-stop scale.

 The scale is as follows: f/1.4, f/2, f/2.8, f/4, f/5.6, f/8, f/11, f/16, f/22.

 Before we go any further, lets recap on what the aperture is.

 The aperture is the hole in the lens through which light passes.
 It controls both the exposure and the depth of field.
 We’re only looking at exposure here though.
 If you are changing from f/2 to f/2.8, you are halving the exposure but, to do so, you’re halving the area of the open aperture in the lens.

 The most important thing to know about these numbers is that, from each number to the next, the aperture decreases to half its size, allowing 50% less light through the lens (1 stop).
 This is because the numbers come from the equation used to work out the size of the aperture from the focal length.

 The ‘f’ stands for focal length and the number is a fraction of the focal length which tell you the size of the aperture.

 Say, for example, you have a 50mm lens with the aperture of f/2.
 To find the width of the aperture, divide the 50 by the 2, giving you a diameter of 25mm.
-You then have to take the radius (half the diameter: 12.5), times it by itself to create the radius squared (giving 156.25) and times that by pi (giving 490.9).
+You then have to take the radius (half the diameter: 12.5), multiply it by itself to create the radius squared (giving 156.25) and multiply that by pi (giving 490.9).

 The whole equation looks like this: Area = pi * r².